blak3r/treadspan/README.md

 ## TODOs
-- TOP PRIORITY: Finish reverse engineering the BLE protocol and see if you can make it robust.
-- Reversed it and learned that we can't get time via BLE Protocol
-- Need to do a full lcd_clear every once in a while.
-- Handle there being no available sessions in EEPROM on mobile app connect.
-- Maybe increase eeprom size to allow for more sessions?
-- What would happen if you just turned off the treadmill while a session was active... need something to timeout if no data serial commands or BLE commands come in for a while for a while.
+HIGH
+- Write the BLE method arduino code to detect sessions.
+- Create a means to configure the WiFi (with a bluetooth)

+MED
+- Finalize App Name
+- Change the bundle id?
 - MOBILE app, metrics page
   - Don't allow user to go into future.
   - Sometimes the week view doesn't include the current day.
+- Create the FAQ Page Swift View

+LOW
+- What would happen if you just turned off the treadmill while a session was active... need something to timeout if no data serial commands or BLE commands come in for a while for a while.
+- Need to do a full lcd_clear every once in a while.
+- Maybe increase eeprom size to allow for more sessions?
+- Change the Service UUIDs to be something less generic that could conflict.
 - Could further optimize the serial code to prevent losing commands... but i'm not sure it going to make a difference.

 HARDWARE OPTIONS: